saltyorg/docs/docs/reference/google-gcloud-tools-install.md

-This guide will show you how to set up a Google SDK tools.
+This guide will show you how to set up the Google SDK tools.

+These tools are used by scripts in the next two steps that have to interact with google.

+Unfortunately, these can't be installed in an automated fashion, so you will have to go through these manual steps, which are largely copy-paste.

 It's assuming you're working through the steps from [here](rclone-manual.md) and have completed the following steps: